Capital One VentureOne Rewards Credit Card Benefits & Review 2021

-Travel and dining purchases earn 2x Ultimate Rewards and non-bonus purchases earn 1x points.
-While you can earn more points with the Capital One credit cards, the Chase Sapphire Preferred travel redemption options are more valuable.
+Travel purchases earn a minimum of 2x Ultimate Rewards and non-bonus purchases earn 1x points.
+Dining purchases earn 3x points per dollar spent.
+Additionally, the Chase Sapphire Preferred travel redemption options are more valuable.

 Each point is worth 25% more when booking award travel through Chase Ultimate Rewards.
 The travel redemption bonus makes each point worth 1.25 cents each for future travel but only 1 cent each for statement credits.

 You can also transfer your points at a 1:1 ratio to over 12 airline and hotel programs, including more domestic airlines and hotels.
 The 1:1 ratio is better than the Capital One transfer ratio in most cases.